-As part of the preparation of the North Lanarkshire Local Development Plan (the Local Development Plan), North Lanarkshire Council is carrying out a Strategic Environmental Assessment.
-Strategic Environmental Assessment (Scotland) Act 2005.
-Strategic Environmental Assessment is a systematic method for considering the likely environmental effects of certain plans, programmes and strategies.
-Unless otherwise stated in this Update the contents of the North Lanarkshire Local Development Plan Proposed Plan Environmental Report and Modified Proposed Plan Environmental Report Addendum remain unchanged.
+As part of the preparation of the North Lanarkshire Local Development Plan, North Lanarkshire Council carried out a Strategic Environmental Assessment as required by the Environmental Assessment (Scotland) Act 2005.
+Strategic Environmental Assessment (SEA) is a systematic method for considering the likely environmental effects of certain plans, programmes and strategies.
+Unless otherwise stated in this Update the contents of the North Lanarkshire Local Development Plan Proposed Plan Environmental Report Addendum remain unchanged.